UNMC_Acronym_Vert_sm_4c

 Biosecure Corridor

-The biosecure corridor that is adjacent to the working suites has shared equipment that includes the two-pass through autoclaves, storage cabinets for extra supplies, a large foot-operated/hands free sink, a fire extinguisher, a spill kit, and materials for sharp item cleanup, along with the following instrumentation.
+The biosecure corridor that is adjacent to the working suites has shared equipment and emergency items that includes two-pass through autoclaves, storage cabinets for extra supplies, a large foot-operated/hands free sink, an emergency eyewash and shower, a spill kit, a fire extinguisher, a portable transfer device for an unresponsive individual, and materials for sharp item cleanup, along with the following instrumentation.

 • Thermo Scientific -150°C Cryogenic Storage Freezer with racks and storage boxes